rodalton/assistant-sdl-mte/README.md

 ![](https://github.com/rodalton/assistant-sdl-mte/blob/main/sequence.jpg)

 ### Pre-requisites
-IBM Cloud account
+- Access to IBM Cloud account, you can register for an account here if needed
-SDL Machine Translation Edge
+- Access to the SDL Machine Translation Edge service

+### Steps to Build
 Using IBM Cloud Functions, create two new actions.
 One to translate text from the end user being sent to Watson Assistant and another to translate the text returned from Watson Assistant before it's returned to the end user in the web chat UI.